Skip to content

 Found on Panerai and some Tudor models, allowing for quick adjustment of the bracelet length.

 Each of these steps must be implemented and fully respected for this specialized watch service.
 Once the watch dismantled, the dial, hands and watch movement are set aside and well protected against dust in a special container then the next step will follow the watch polishing and prep.
-Sometimes the watch might need servicing, which we also provide as an extra service if it's required based on the timekeeping.

 04